preetipriyanka/javascript-concepts/Notes/session-jwt.md

 Use the id to grab the data from the database when the request comes to the system.

-JWT also puts the client in a position where it needs to include the token.
+JWT also puts the client in a position where it needs to include the token in every request to the system while a session handles everything on the server.